wbc3rd/pcb-vision/app/README.md

-# This directory contains the model file, Dockerfile, and requirements.txt necessary for running a local streamlit instance.
+# This directory contains the model file, Dockerfile, and requirements.txt necessary for running the PCB Vision Application.
-### To use this application, first download this directory and run:
+### To use this application, first download this directory and run (using docker):